blechta/fenics-handson/helmholtz/doc.rst

    * :math:`\omega = \sqrt{5}\pi`,
    * :math:`f = x + y`.

-   **Task 2 - what can go wrong.** Plot solution energies against number of degrees of freedom.
+   **Task 2.** Plot solution energies against number of degrees of freedom.

       *Hint.* Having list of number of degrees of freedom ``ndofs`` and list of energies ``energies`` do